How does your credit file affect you?

 • Bankruptcies

-• Any credit agreements you have now or have previously settled (such as bank accounts, credit cards, hire purchase agreements, loans and mortgages, as well as bills paid to utility companies)
+• Any credit agreements you have now or have previously settled (such as bank accounts, credit cards, hire purchase agreements, loans, and mortgages, as well as bills paid to utility companies)

 How is my credit file used?

 With your permission, your credit file can be viewed by lenders to see how you’ve managed credit in the past.
-This will help them decide whether or not to lend to you, what amount and on what terms.
-For example, if you apply for a loan, a credit card, or certain kinds of bank accounts, lenders will usually ask CRAs for information about your file, which is commonly called a credit file check.
+This will help them decide whether or not to lend to you, what amount you can borrow, and on what terms.

 What's in my credit file?